 Short text answers will be displayed with a single-line text box and are designed for answers under 100 characters.

-Long text answers are displayed in a self-expanding text area where applicants can add as much information as you allow.
-They can also use basic formatting on this text including bold, italic, underline and bullet lists.
+Long text answers are displayed in a self-expanding text area where applicants can add as much information as they want to include.
+They can also use basic formatting on this text, including bold, italic, underlined and bullet lists.

 Both long and short answers can contain a limit on the information provided.
 This can be a character limit or a word limit.